 Yes!
 Google Business Profile Posts offer a great opportunity to attract and convert customers, as well as providing Google with lots of information about your business in terms of ‘entity’.

-Are they worth investing in?
-Only you can answer this, in the context of your business or the businesses that you serve.
+But… are they worth investing in?
+Only you can answer this in the context of your business or the businesses that you serve.
 Bookmark this guide, test some testing, and see what works best for you in terms of Post types and Post content.
 Good luck!